Azeem-0/kal-el-token/README.md

 ## Prerequisites
 - Solidity ^0.8.28
-- An Ethereum development environment (e.g., Hardhat, Truffle)
+- An Ethereum development environment (e.g., Hardhat)
 - Node.js and npm (for testing and deployment)